 For more information on and details of how and why we hired a Campervan for our Travels in Europe – check out our CAMPERVANNING IN EUROPE article.

 Summary of places to visit on your campervan trip through Italy, (all are covered in more detail in the post – click on a place to find it in the post):

 Italy by Campervan Map

 How to Use This Campervanning in Italy Map

 To use this map, expand it using the square symbol on the top right-hand side and you will find the key on the left-hand side.
 By clicking each location you will find extra information.
-For example, each Campervan overnight stop on the Campervanning in Italy Map has the web link to Camper Contact where you can see the facilities available, price, opening times, and useful user reviews on each campsite.
+For example, each Campervan overnight stops on the map has the web link to Camper Contact where you can see the facilities available, price, opening times, and useful user reviews on each campsite.

-The Motorhome overnight stops are marked with an orange circle with a motorhome icon and the places we visited marked with purple icons.
+The campervan/motorhome overnight stops are marked with an orange circle with a motorhome icon and the places we visited are marked with purple icons.

-Stops You May Like to Include on Your Italy Campervanning Road Trip
+Stops You May Like to Include on Your Italy Campervan Road Trip

 Lake Maggiore, Italy

 The first stop on our campervanning trip in Italy was Lake Maggiore in Lombardy, one of the three main Lakes in the Italian Lake District and the second largest after Lake Garda.
 Lake Como is the third main lake in the area.